 An Extensive List of Xanax Abuse Symptoms

 Going to extremes to get Xanax is just one way to identify a developing substance use disorder.
-The list of potential symptoms of Xanax misuse is long and varied.
+The list of potential symptoms of addiction to Xanax is long and varied.
 Symptoms may include:

 - Forgetfulness, lack of focus, and/or trouble thinking or speaking in a coherent manner